open-telemetry/oteps/text/0148-sampling-probability.md

 effective adjusted count of the context to use when starting child spans.

-(To propagate the effective adjusted count in the W3C trace context, potentially a new field could be added to the `traceparent`.)
+In other head trace sampling schemes, we will see that it is useful to propagate inclusion probability even for negative sampling decisions (where the adjusted count is zero), therefore we prefer to use the inclusion probability and not the adjusted count when propagating the sampling rate via trace context.
+The inclusion probability of a context is referred to as its `head inclusion probability` for this reason.

-To count Parent-sampled spans, each span must directly encode its adjusted count in the corresponding `SpanData`.
+In addition to propagating head inclusion probability, to count Parent-sampled spans, each span must directly encode its adjusted count in the corresponding `SpanData`.
 This may use a non-descriptive Resource or Span attribute named `sampling.parent.adjusted_count`, for example.

 #### `TraceIDRatio` Sampler